AidanAkdogan/cost-aware-ml-hedging/README.md

 This separation means the ML model only needs to learn *what's urgent*, not *how to trade*.

+The 70th percentile was selected to bias the model against **under-hedging**, which dominates tail risk under transaction costs

 ---

 ## 📊 Key Results